smkbd/bangla-sms/README.md

         ...
     }

-You can also utilize queue mechanism with this channel as you would do normally.
+You can also utilize the queue mechanism with this channel as you would do normally.

     use Illuminate\Bus\Queueable;
     use Illuminate\Contracts\Queue\ShouldQueue;